-Policy: Ensures all policies are consistent with the Bylaws and the Strategic Plan.
+Policy: Ensures all policies are consistent with the Bylaws, the Strategic Plan and NCCA Standards.
 Reviews suggested/proposed Bylaws amendments and submits recommended changes to the Board of Directors.
-Annually reviews the Bylaws and Policies and Procedures manual, with the Chair of the Strategic Planning Committee, reviews the Strategic Plan with particular reference to the organization's mission and purpose.
-Coordinates any changes to Bylaws or Policies and Procedures manual as needed.
+Annually reviews the Bylaws and, with the Chair of the Strategic Planning Committee, reviews the Strategic Plan with particular reference to the organization's mission and purpose.
+Coordinates any changes to Bylaws as needed.
 This Committee is ad hoc, is chaired by the Immediate Past President, and consists of members of the Executive Committee.
 It convenes as needed during the year.